Kellswork/agirl.codes/posts/my-most-used-git-commands.md

 ![git-push](/posts-images/git-commands/git-push.png)

-For newly created local branch, this command is used to set up a remote branch with the same name as the local branch.
+For a newly created local branch, this command is used to set up a remote branch with the same name as the local branch.

 ```
 git push -u origin <branch_name>